ICRAR/daliuge/docs/development/app_development/pyfunc_components.rst

 Pyfunc Components
 =================

-Pyfunc components are generalized python component that can be configured to behave as a custom python component entirely through component parameters and application arguments.
+Pyfunc components are generalized python components that can be configured to behave as a custom python component entirely through component parameters and application arguments.
 A pyfunc component maps directly to an existing python function or a lambda expression, named application arguments and input ports are mapped to the function keyword args, and the result is mapping to the output port.

 Port Parsers